It’s Easier Than You Think to Find Public Hunting Land

 Every state is different in terms of the breakdown of private vs. public land.
 Northern and western states tend to have far more public land available, while southern and eastern states are heavily privatized.

 When you start your search to find hunting land, don’t immediately dismiss private land just because you don’t currently own any yourself.
-Maybe you can afford to buy or lease hunting property?
+Maybe you can afford to buy a hunting property?
 Some hunting properties can be surprisingly cheap.
 They probably won’t be great and will take some elbow grease to turn them around, but land can be affordable if you shop smart and have some budget for it.

 But if that’s just not in the cards, there are also some private land owners that will allow you to hunt on their property as long as you follow their rules and are generally a good human being.
 Yes, it really does come down to that.
 If you can show them that you respect their property as much as they do, you can often win them over.
 You may be able to lease it for a cash payment or simply pay them by helping out with some chores.
 But we’re going to mostly focus on public hunting land here.